codacy/docs/docs/organizations/managing-people.md

     Alternatively, click **Add people using email addresses** to manually enter the list of email addresses of the people you wish to add.

     !!! important
-        To prevent the same person from occupying more than one seat in your organization, make sure all developers committing to your repositories [configure their email addresses correctly](../account/emails.md#updating).
+        - To prevent the same person from occupying more than one seat in your organization, make sure your teammates [update the email addresses associated with their Codacy account](../account/emails.md#updating).

+        - **On GitHub and Bitbucket organizations**, Codacy automatically reduces seat duplication by associating all the commit email addresses from the same Git user when commits are pushed.

     ![Adding people to your organization](images/organization-people-add-modal.png)